JulianG/bananatabs/doc/adr/0004-using-react-context.md

       <MainViewCmdButtons /> (none)

 Legend:
-✅ actually used by component
+✅prop: actually used by component
-⚠️only reading id (e.g. window.id, tab.id)
+⚠️prop: only reading id (e.g. window.id, tab.id)
-❌ only passing it down to children
+❌prop: only passing it down to children

 ```